-Donny Osmond Shares His Hopes For A ‘Brighter Year Ahead’ Along With Heart-Stirring Artwork
+Donny Osmond Shares His Hopes For A 'Brighter Year Ahead' Along With Heart-Stirring Artwork

 The first he shared was to focus on positive habits that support the goals one wants to achieve and the person they would like to become.

 A second was to serve often.
-This means in to do things with a grateful heart towards others without looking for anything in return.
+This means to do things with a grateful heart for others without looking for anything in return.

 His third piece of advice was to prioritize meaningful relationships and connections with others.
-In this COVID world, these connections are more important than ever as many have been kept apart during the pandemic.
+In this COVID-19-impacted world, these connections are more important than ever as many have been kept apart.

 Donny encouraged his fans to set boundaries when appropriate and to surround themselves with people who will inspire, lift, and encourage them.

-In closing the singer told his fans to try and be a little better today than they were yesterday.
+In closing, the singer told his fans to try and be a little better today than they were yesterday.

 In the comments section of the post, Donny's followers thanked him for this sage advice.